Northern Lights over Kiruna

 What about the KP index?

-The KP index is a 0–9 scale of planetary geomagnetic activity, published every 3 hours by NOAA.
-At Kiruna's latitude you can see aurora at KP 1 (about 80% of nights have at least KP 1), and get spectacular displays at KP 4+.
+The KP index is a 0–9 scale of planetary geomagnetic activity, published by NOAA SWPC.
+Low KP values are by far the most common — and at Kiruna's latitude aurora can already be visible at KP 1 under a dark, clear sky, with spectacular displays possible at KP 4+.

-We built a live aurora forecast for Kiruna that combines the current NOAA KP index with cloud cover from Open-Meteo.
-It gives you a simple tonight-chance percentage.
+We built a live aurora conditions page for Kiruna that combines the current NOAA KP index with cloud cover from Open-Meteo into a simple conditions score (a planning score, not a calibrated probability).
 Bookmark it if you're planning a trip.

-See tonight's aurora chance for Kiruna → Live KP index + cloud cover + a straightforward probability number.
+See tonight's aurora conditions for Kiruna → Live KP index + cloud cover + an honest conditions score.

 Booking a tour vs going alone